 - Reference – the document number and job name where the product was allocated

 - Sold – the quantity sold on the document

-- Staged – the quantity allocated on the document
+- allocated – the quantity set aside or allocated for the job

 - Delivered – the number of items physically delivered to the customer

-- Info button – opens a pop-over window providing additional details about the document.
-The Info button will be labeled with the type of document (e.g. SO Info, Invoice, etc.)
+- – use the Info button to open a pop-over window providing additional details about the document.
+The Info button will be labeled with the document type (e.g., SO Info, Invoice, etc.)

 The Location Min/Max tab tells iPoint when you need to make an order to ensure you never run out of product to sell.

 - Location – use the dropdown menu to choose a location

 - Min Qty – set the minimum available quantity you want to have on hand in your inventory.
 Entering a number here will cause iPoint to automatically create an entry on the Re-Order List in the Inventory module prompting the buyer to purchase additional stock.

 - Max Qty – this is the maximum available quantity you want to have on hand.
 When inventory falls below the minimum amount listed above, iPoint will create a Re-Order List entry to make up the difference between the on-hand number and the Max quantity number.